As a born and raised urbanite, pesky weeds interfere with a carpet lush lawn.

 - Dry leaves or use freshly washed leaves in a mug with boiled water.

 - Drink 2 – 3 cups per day.

 Yarrow, aka achillea millefolum.

 Yarrow stinks.
 Well, it’s useful.
 But rub it between your fingers and it stinks!
-Which means, you can rub it around your face, ears and neck, fingers and hands, before you climb into your sleeping bag this summer.
+This means, you can rub it around your face, ears and neck, fingers, and hands, before you climb into your sleeping bag this summer.
 Bugs don’t like the smell either.